 - The unique mood and character of each mode

 There is another way of deriving each mode from the major scale by lowering certain scale degrees, as the Treble & Bass Project explains.
-However, for the purposes of this article, we will be going by the all-white-key approach for maximum clarity and understanding.
+However, for the purposes of this article, we will be going by the major scale-derived all-white-key approach for maximum clarity and understanding.

 Let’s dive right in, moving the tonic one white key up each time, and examining how this shift in tonic affects the sound of each new scale we discover.